Polypropylene Injection Molding

 Item Description

-Wall Thickness Maintain uniform wall thickness to prevent warping, sink marks, and differential shrinkage.
-Typical range: 0.5 mm to 5 mm, depending on part size and function.
+Wall Thickness Maintain uniform wall thickness to prevent warping and sink marks.
+Typical range is 0.5 mm to 5 mm, depending on part size and function.

 Draft Angles Include draft angles of 1-2 degrees on vertical surfaces to ensure easy part ejection from the mold.